haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Can not download file folder
 * The task widgets do not refresh when task status changed
 * Can not display tooltip of CRM task
+* Upload files do not show the progress properly

 Version 5.1.0